Quantitative nephelometry

 Normal results for the three immunoglobulins are:

 The examples above show the common measurements for these test results.
 Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Talk to your health care provider about the meaning of your specific test results.
 Some labs use different measurements or test different samples.

 What Abnormal Results Mean